 I attended the University of Wisconsin, Eau Claire, and majored in mathematics.
 Even then I had no idea what the future held.

-After graduation, I did what everyone else did in the 90′s…I got a job as a computer programmer.
-I married my college sweetheart and moved to the Minneapolis, Minnesota.
+After graduation, I did what everyone else did in the 90’s…I got a job as a computer programmer.
+I married my college sweetheart and moved to Minnesota.
 Ten years later, I decided that life in a cubicle, even if it was by a window, didn’t agree with me.
-I’m fortunate that by then my husband could support us on his salary, and I quit my job to stay home with my two daughters.
-Summers are great.
+I’m fortunate that by then my husband could support us on his salary, and I quit my job to stay home with my kids.
+Summers were great.
 I only wish we could have afforded to take that step sooner.